Quickstart

 });

-- Learn about Core Concepts — environments, versioning, and how configs are scoped.
+- Learn about Core Concepts - environments, versioning, and how public state is scoped.

 - Read the full CLI Reference for all available commands.